 A recent shift toward public and government support of climate change initiative provides us with an opportunity to use technological innovation to help energy and resource companies minimize their impact on the environment.
 CMG has an established technology that has been effectively leveraged and utilized in the development of projects around the world for safe sequestering and long-term storage of greenhouse gases ("GHGs"), including carbon dioxide.
 CMG's GEM simulator is industry-recognized as the only commercial simulator capable of modelling all of the applicable physics associated with GHG sequestering processes.
-These projects have been of increasing interest to governments and the oil and gas industry for the beneficial application in the reduction of GHGs and efforts to limit climate change impacts.
+These projects have been of increasing interest to governments and the oil and gas industry, as well as new "green energy" entrants, for the beneficial application in the reduction of GHGs and efforts to limit climate change impacts.